michel-eckhardt/ChallengeStarWars/README.md

 ## Swagger

-to check the endpoints, enter the swagger:
+To check the endpoints, enter the swagger:

 ```sh
 http://localhost:8080/starWars/swagger-ui.html#/